 At a time when we are challenged in ways we never anticipated, emotional intelligence is more important than ever.
 Everyone needs emotional intelligence (also known as an emotional quotient, EQ, or emotional fitness).
-There are numerous articles and volumes of research showing that having a high EQ is one of the most important ingredients in succeeding in life.
+There are numerous articles and volumes of research showing that having a high EQ is one of the most important ingredients for succeeding in life.